cemacrr/comet-licsar/source/software_version_control.rst

 Working With Existing Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some projects of significant interest to the COMET LiCS group, such as `LiCSBAS`_ and `ISCE`_ are hosted on GitHub.
+Some projects of significant interest to the COMET LiCSAR group, such as `LiCSBAS`_ and `ISCE`_ are hosted on GitHub.

 Working on GitHub would make it easier to work with the code hosted in these repositories.

-For example, there is a fork of the LiCSBAS repository hosted in the COMET LiCS GitLab group.
+For example, there is a fork of the LiCSBAS repository hosted in the COMET LiCSAR GitLab group.
 If this was hosted on GitLab, it would be possible to track the differences between this fork and the original repository via the GitHub web interface, as well as easily contribute changes back to the upstream source.

 Integration With Third Party Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~